TeemuKoivisto/prosemirror-dev-toolkit/README.md

 Shows the stored snapshots (toJSON'd topNode eg "doc") in localStorage.
 The changes I've made are switching to date strings instead of unix timestamps for default names.
 Then, you can double-click the snapshot to edit its name.
 'Show' button replaces the current doc with the snapshot doc, allowing you to revert it with 'Hide'.
 'Restore' does a one-way replacement of the doc with the snapshot.
 And well I say one-way but since I don't erase the actual PM history you can Ctrl-z your way out of it.

 'Export' toJSONs and downloads the snapshot.
 You have to now double-click 'Delete' to prevent occasional misclicks.
 There's also a new 'Import snapshot' button above the main panel to replace the doc with exported snapshot.

-## Other things

-I have experimented with bundling the library as minified UMD module that can be injected as a stand-alone script.
-It works in most cases but since it's a bit experimental still, it's not part of the build yet.
-It uses some silly hacks to gain access to the EditorView from the `pmViewDesc` property in a live PM editor instance which can fail at times (https://prosemirror.net for example).
-I noticed it could have something to do with reimporting the view to window.view.
-Not sure though.
-Improvements welcome.
-This could be used to turn this into a Chrome extension.

 ## How to run locally